mattott/PreffectTakeHome/README.md

 + In the Project view panel on the left, select "Project" from the dropdown.
 + Right click on the "android/app/src/test" folder and select "Run 'Tests in Preffect_Fitness_Tracker'"

+## CI/CD

++ The CI is run using a GitHub Actions Workflow found in ./github/workflows/android.yml
++ Every time code is pushed to the master branch with changes in the android directory, the jobs will get triggered.
++ Jobs can also be run manually in the GitHub Actions tab of the repository.
++ Currently only build and test jobs are configured for Android.
++ The jobs would be expanded to include building a release version of the app and publishing it to the Google Play store.
++ Additionally, all jobs would be built and ran for iOS.

 ## Tehcnical Overview

-The application is written using an MVVM architecture.
-+ The view and viewmodel are under "com.ottmatt.preffectfitnesstracker.ui.fitnesstracker"
-+ The models are located in "com.ottmatt.preffectfitnesstracker.persistence" and "com.ottmatt.preffectfitnesstracker.repository"
-+ The persistence layer handles fetching data from remote and local data sources, such as the network and google fit.
-+ The repository abstracts/consolidates the data sources from the viewmodel and moves the work off the main thread.
-+ The viewmodel takes the data from the repository and transforms it into something useable by the views.
-+ Some important libraries are Hilt/Dagger, which provide the dependency injection framework to generate our dependencies.
-Coroutines library, which is the kotlin standard of multi-threading.
-Ktor, which is the kotlin native http client.
-Compose, which is the view framework provided by android (alternatively could have used xml).
++ Dependency graph is resolved using the dependency injection libraries Hilt/Dagger.
+Using DI helps with testing by making it easy to insert mock dependencies and makes it easy to refactor a service like Google Fit API with the new Health Connect API.
++ Network requests are currently run through the Ktor networking library, which uses OkHttp under the hood, making it possible to pull out that module and use in a KMP project.
++ Multithreading is achieved using kotlin coroutines.
++ Views are written using Jetpack Compose instead of directly using the Android framework, since they are written with reactivity in mind.
++ The app architecture follows modern Android guidelines by using ViewModels, Repositories and DataSources to separate remote and local data.

 ## Additional TODO
 + Swap the FitnessStubbedDataSource with one that fetches step count from the Health Connect API.
 + Modularize the app into features to support a larger project.
 Currently, it's a simple screen and doesn't need a complex architecture.
-If we were to add more features, we would refactor the data, common and UI features into sepearte android modules.
+If we were to add more features, we would refactor the data, common and UI code into sepearte android modules.
 This modularization would help multiple engineers work on separate parts of each app without disturbing each other's work.
-It would also enable custom Play Store updates and app delivery.
+It would also enable custom Play Store updates/delivery.
 + Adding local persistence to each application, such as Room and SwiftData.
 This lets us quickly show the user a populated UI while giving the app time to fetch updates.
 + Implement a CI/CD pipeline to run tests, build and deploy the applications to their respective stores.
 The features of this CI/CD are described in the CI/CD section of the README.
 + Write more tests for better coverage.
 + Potentially implement Service or WorkManager for long running network requests.
 E.g. if our network requests take some long period of time, we can run them in the background, populate our DB, and update the UI with the DB as the source of data.
 + Perform app profiling to optimize/find slow tasks.
 + Use proguard/R8 to minify and obfuscate our final dex code.
++ There's no authentication for our network calls.
+We would evevntually need some authentication system in our app.

 # iOS